metacommunities/metacommunities/publications/sss_dec2015/plan.md

 ## Title

+29 million and counting: capital numbers and the calculative agencies of science and technology studies.
 The multiply multiple: capital numbers and the calculative agency of STS 29 million and counting: the calculative agency of STS 29 million and counting: capital numbers and their configurations